wekeo/ESW2019-Hackathon/README_EUSW2019_Hackathon.md

 WEkEO is a Data and Information Access System (DIAS) that provides access to Copernicus data and cloud-based processing resources.
 You can access WEkEO at https://www.wekeo.eu/

 As a participant of the Copernicus Hackathon & Climathon you are offered:
 - Essential access to Copernicus Data and Jupyter Notebooks.
+See "Dataset offering" for more information.
 - Advanced access to a Virtual Machine in the WEkEO cloud infrastructure so that you can process the data.

-SSH Access
+See "Processing resources" for more information.